Romanian traditional clothing: Genesis and evolution of Romanian traditional costume

-First mentions about Romanian clothing
+First mentions of Romanian clothing

-The Romanian popular costume finds its roots in the part of Thracian, Dacian and Getae ancestors and resembles with that of the peoples of the Balkan Peninsula, of course with differences consisting of decorative and colorful details.
-For example, women portraits carved on Trajan's Column in Rome after the Dacian wars provide information about their clothing.
+The Romanian popular costume finds its roots in the part of Thracian, Dacian and Getae ancestors and resembles that of the peoples of the Balkan Peninsula, of course with differences consisting of decorative and colourful details.
+For example, women's portraits carved on Trajan's Column in Rome after the Dacian Wars provide information about their clothing.
 Dacian women wore shirts rippled at the neck.
 Sleeves were either long and wide or short.
 The dress was long to the ground, over which sometimes was attached a wide draped mantle.
-In the feet they wore leather sandals in summer and fur sandals in winter.
+In the feet, they wore leather sandals in summer and fur sandals in winter.

 Middle Ages and Byzantine influence

 Portraits of the founders provide important information about the type of material of which were made the pieces of the port and about elements of tailoring, decor and chromatics.
-Between the eighteenth and nineteenth centuries, votive paintings on the walls of churches reserved to country's rulers and nobility hypostasiate a wider range of donors.
+Between the eighteenth and nineteenth centuries, votive paintings on the walls of churches reserved for the country's rulers and nobility hypostasiate a wider range of donors.
 As a result, in the sub-Carpathian areas of Oltenia (especially in Gorj) appear portraits of free peasants, freeholders and yeomen.

 But representations of peasant port date from the fourteenth century.
-In Codex Latinus Parisinus, written during 1395–1396 by Paulus Sanctinus Ducensis, military engineer of King Sigismund of Luxembourg, besides portraits of knights and footmen appear described ancillaries of the army: craftsmen, cartmen, fishermen.
+In Codex Latinus Parisinus, written during 1395–1396 by Paulus Sanctinus Ducensis, a military engineer of King Sigismund of Luxembourg, besides portraits of knights and footmen appear described ancillaries of the army: craftsmen, cartmen, and fishermen.
 In Chronicon Pictum Vindobonense are portrayed men in white shirts and trousers (cioareci).
 Over they wore shaggy sarici with long sleeves and left on back.
 They wore simple leather shoes (opinci).
-In a simple comparative analysis it can be grasped that these elements are always present in the port of remote shepherds.
-Diaries of foreign travelers, particularly those of Antonio Maria Del Chiaro Fiorentino (secretary of Italian language of Constantin Brâncoveanu) and officer Friedrich Schwanz von Springfels contain rich information about the garments of Romanians: ladies, patronesses and peasant women wore identically tailored shirts, distinct being only the methods used for decoration.
+In a simple comparative analysis, it can be grasped that these elements are always present in the port of remote shepherds.
+Diaries of foreign travellers, particularly those of Antonio Maria Del Chiaro Fiorentino (secretary of Italian language of Constantin Brâncoveanu) and officer Friedrich Schwanz von Springfels contain rich information about the garments of Romanians: ladies, patronesses and peasant women wore identically tailored shirts, distinct being only the methods used for decoration.